 Free standard shipping for all orders over $40

-This example shows 10 entries from a mix of hikes: a 73.5-mile PCT section hike over 6 days, plus a few standalone day hikes to demonstrate variety.
+What does a filled-out hiking journal actually look like?
+Here's mine.
+This example shows entries from a mix of hikes: a PCT section hike over 6 days, plus a few standalone day hikes to demonstrate variety.
 You'll see how consistent documentation captures different types of experiences: easy scenic loops, challenging climbs, return visits to familiar trails, and days defined by wildlife sightings.

 The format works for all of them.